Toronto Neighbourhood Guide: Where to Stay and Why

 Leslieville

 East of downtown, Leslieville has transformed from an industrial area into a trendy neighbourhood full of brunch spots, indie boutiques, and young families.
 Great transit access and a village-like atmosphere.
+A solid choice for those who want central living without downtown prices.

 Distillery District

 One of Toronto's most photographed areas, the Distillery District features beautifully restored Victorian industrial buildings now housing galleries, restaurants, and boutiques.
+It's a great base for exploring the waterfront and downtown east.

 Tips for Renting in Toronto